Tejaasai/Sales-analysis/README.md

 ## Summary:
 Conducted detailed exploratory data analysis on transaction data to understand the sales patterns among various products and additionally segemented customer based on thier age.

-## Techniques used:
-Data Modeling (Creation of ER Diagrams), Data Manipulation, Data Summarization, Exploratory Data Analysis, Creation of Reports, and Insights Generation.

-## Detailed Steps:

-•	Understand the business objective and available data with the help of a data dictionary.

-•	Created an ER Diagram that represents the structure of the database.

-•	Subsequently, a database was established in an MS SQL server with the necessary schema, and the data was successfully loaded into it.

-•	Performed the below analysis to understand the selling patterns, trends, seasonality of sales, performance of stores at different locations, and prioritizing customers. o	Performance of sales over gender. o	Sales in different store locations an o	Behavior of customers purchasing pattern over month and year

-•	Finally generated insights in terms of most performing stores, Location, gender etc.

 ## Findings:

 •	Chennai, Mumbai, Banglore are the top locations of stores which are generarting maximum revenue